 Funding sources: Cancer Focus Northern Ireland.

-Funding sources: Queen’s University Belfast International PhD Studentship.
+Historic funding sources: UKRI Future Leaders Fellowship, Queen’s University Belfast International PhD Studentship.